davide-marino00/PBI_DOCS/refac.md

 1. **VALUES(vw_Timesheet[EmployeeName])**: This part of the expression creates a unique list of employee names from the timesheet data.
 Essentially, it identifies each employee who has recorded hours.

-2. **MAX(vw_Timesheet[HoursPerWeek])**: For each employee in the unique list, this part finds the maximum number of hours they have recorded per week.
-This is important because it ensures that if an employee has multiple entries for different weeks, only the highest number of hours is considered.
+2. **MAX(vw_Timesheet[HoursPerWeek])**: For each employee in the unique list, this part finds the maximum number of hours they are contracted to work in a week.
+If an employee has multiple entries, it will take the highest value of hours recorded.

-3. **SUMX(...)**: The SUMX function then takes the unique list of employees and the maximum hours per week for each employee and sums these maximum values together.
-This means it adds up the highest contracted hours for all employees.
+3. **SUMX(...)**: This function iterates over the unique list of employees and sums up the maximum hours per week for each employee.
+In other words, it adds together the highest contracted hours for all employees.

-In summary, this DAX measure calculates the total of the maximum contracted hours per week for each employee, giving you a clear picture of the total contracted hours across the organization based on the highest weekly hours recorded.
+Overall, the measure 'TotalContractedHours' gives you the total of the maximum weekly hours that all employees are contracted to work, ensuring that if an employee has multiple records, only their highest contracted hours are counted.
+This helps in understanding the total capacity of contracted work hours across the workforce.

 **`TotalHoursDeltaComplete`**